Title: | Laboratory of Teaching to Statistics and Mathematics |

 Type of line.
 The default is |

-library(leem) # Example 1 - Both ogives rnorm(36, 100, 50) |> new_leem(variable = 2) |> tabfreq() |> ogive(both = TRUE) # Example 2 - Insert barplot rnorm(36, 100, 50) |> new_leem(variable = 2) |> tabfreq() |> ogive(both = TRUE, bars = TRUE) # Example 3 - Insert histogram rnorm(36, 100, 50) |> new_leem(variable = 2) |> tabfreq() |> ogive(both = TRUE, hist = TRUE)
+library(leem) # Example 1 - Both ogives rnorm(36, 100, 50) |> new_leem(variable = 2) |> tabfreq() |> ogive(both = TRUE) # Example 2 - Insert barplot rnorm(36, 100, 50) |> new_leem(variable = 2) |> tabfreq() |> ogive(both = TRUE, bars = TRUE) # Example 3 - Insert histogram rnorm(36, 100, 50) |> new_leem(variable = 2) |> tabfreq() |> ogive(both = TRUE, histogram = TRUE)

-library(leem) # Example 1 - Both ogives rnorm(36, 100, 50) |> new_leem(variable = 2) |> tabfreq() |> ogive(both = TRUE) # Example 2 - Insert barplot rnorm(36, 100, 50) |> new_leem(variable = 2) |> tabfreq() |> ogive(both = TRUE, bars = TRUE) # Example 3 - Insert histogram rnorm(36, 100, 50) |> new_leem(variable = 2) |> tabfreq() |> ogive(both = TRUE, hist = TRUE)
+library(leem) # Example 1 - Both ogives rnorm(36, 100, 50) |> new_leem(variable = 2) |> tabfreq() |> ogive(both = TRUE) # Example 2 - Insert barplot rnorm(36, 100, 50) |> new_leem(variable = 2) |> tabfreq() |> ogive(both = TRUE, bars = TRUE) # Example 3 - Insert histogram rnorm(36, 100, 50) |> new_leem(variable = 2) |> tabfreq() |> ogive(both = TRUE, histogram = TRUE)

 P